muertos/webserver-guides/install_varnish_62.rst

 Installing and configuring Varnish, Hitch, and Apache
 =====================================================

+This guides covers how to install Varnish and Hitch into a CentOS 7 server.

 Varnish repos for CentOS are located https://packagecloud.io/varnishcache/

 To install the RPM, run (pay attention to the version needed):